Santiago Metro, Chile

 To compliment the SEE-SD system, Pandrol also supplied the QTrack® embedded rail system for the depot areas and to meet with vibration minimisation requirements, Pandrol supplied its Floating Slab Mats (FSM), which are continuous resilient mats used for the isolation of train-generated vibrations in concrete slabs.
 These FSMs are manufactured from high quality resin-bonded rubber to achieve vibration attenuation, with a low resonance frequency.

 Electrification was a major part of the Santiago Metro project too, which was completed in 2017.
-Santiago Metro required 38 miles of Rigid Catenary for this project, for which we designed and manufactured the whole system.
+Santiago Metro required 60 km of Rigid Catenary for this project, for which we designed and manufactured the whole system.
 This was supplied mainly for use within tunnels.
 Pandrol’s rigid catenary system was specified as it offers low maintenance, high performance and enhanced safety.

 The project involved providing technical support and training to the contractor installing the system.
 This included on-site training and members of the Pandrol technical team were present at the installation to ensure the process ran as smoothly as possible.